clocasto/PathWizard/readme.md

 PathWizard [![Build Status](https://travis-ci.org/clocasto/PathWizard.svg?branch=master)](https://travis-ci.org/clocasto/PathWizard) [![Coverage Status](https://coveralls.io/repos/github/clocasto/PathWizard/badge.svg?branch=master&version=0_1_3b)](https://coveralls.io/github/clocasto/PathWizard?branch=master)
 =========

 A lightweight wrapper around `require` which finds node modules and files based on the shortest unique path.
-Instead of hard-coding string literals for relative module paths when using `require`, just specify the shortest, unique segment of a path and PathWizard will find the correct full path.
+Instead of hard-coding string literals for relative module paths when using `require`, just specify the shortest, unique segment of a path, and PathWizard will find the correct full path.

-***Note***: This module will **not** cache itself in node's `require.cache`.
-This is to enable dynamic updating of `module.parent.filename`, which PathWizard relies upon to find the invoking ('[from](https://nodejs.org/api/path.html#path_path_relative_from_to)') filepath.
+***Note 1***: This module will **not** cache itself in node's `require.cache`.
+This is to enable dynamic updating of `module.parent.filename`, which PathWizard relies upon to find the invoking ('[from](https://nodejs.org/api/path.html#path_path_relative_from_to)') filepath when determining relative paths.

+***Note 2***: This module does *not* work in the browser.
+PathWizard currently relies upon node's `fs` to gather a list of all the directories in the project folder, so an error will be produced if the filesystem is inaccessible.

 #### Table of Contents
   0. [Introduction](#introduction)